mathiasverraes/15yearsddd/manuscript/mathias-verraes/essay.md

 ## Defensive model

+TODO this might need to be earlier.
+End with the BC stuff, that's the best bit

 There is of course no way to defend your code against bad coders.
 Unless you’re doing [code reviews](/2013/10/pre-merge-code-reviews/), someone could change the Value Objects to be mutable, and delete the tests.
 (Funny story: I was once told that the new developer hired to replace me after I left a job, replaced all private methods by public ones, “because it’s more convenient”.)

 I do believe though that good design communicates intent.
 No matter the level of the developers using your code, if they see two types for rounded and precise money, chances are they are at least going to consider that perhaps we can’t just mix the two in operations without thinking about it.